Propaganda (band): 1985: A Secret Wish

-The first week of July 1985 finally saw the release of the band's debut album, A Secret Wish. which was written by Mertens and Dörper.
+The first week of July 1985 finally saw the release of the band's debut album, A Secret Wish.
 After receiving considerable critical acclaim and some commercial success, it reached number 16 on the UK Albums Chart.
 The album was followed by another single, "p:Machinery", in August 1985, which only reached number 50 in the UK, but becoming a bigger hit in Italy, France, the Netherlands, Germany and Switzerland and even being used in the hit US TV Show Miami Vice (1986 episode: The Fix).
 The 12-inch version of this release caused controversy (even within the group) as Paul Morley thought it was a good idea to have the sleeve feature a quote by writer J. G. Ballard, praising the activities of the German extremist group Red Army Faction.
 Ariola, who distributed ZTT's releases in Germany, refused to carry the 12" as a result, so the quote was changed on the German release to another by Ballard, on the aesthetic perfection of German suburbs.

 The group spent the rest of the year on their "Outside World" tour, taking in Europe and America.
 They were joined once again by Derek Forbes on bass, with his fellow ex-Simple Minds colleagues Brian McGee on drums, and Kevin Armstrong on guitar, with backing tapes used for most of the keyboard parts.
 In the meantime a remix album, Wishful Thinking, was released in November 1985.
 Originally intended for the American club market, the album was also released in Europe, but against the wishes of the group themselves.
 The album peaked at number 82 in the UK.
 A remixed version of "p:Machinery" was also re-released as a single, only four months after its original release.
 In the UK, it too failed to make an impact and peaked at number 83, but was, again, more successful in France and Germany.